Witold Sobków: Career

 He then served as Poland’s Permanent Representative to the United Nations in New York and from August 2012 to August 2016 as the Polish Ambassador to the Court of St. James's in London.
 From August 2016 to February 2018 he again served as Political Director at the MFA.
 Then he was Director for Asia and the Pacific.
 Since September 2021 he has been Political Director again.

+Since October 2024 he has acted as Special Envoy for the Indo-Pacific and Special Envoy for Afghanistan.